How Purafil is Helping Nursing Homes Combat The Spread of Viruses

 To help limit the spread of the virus, long-term care facility workers are washing their hands vigilantly, wearing PPE, and being proactive in sterilizing.
 These are all necessary precautions, but there’s something missing — sanitizing the air.
 COVID-19 has been shown to stay airborne for up to 3 hours, and by eliminating viruses and bacteria from the air, we can help limit further spreading.

-Purafil’s air filtration solutions utilize technology that has been proven effective against SARS, Influenza, H1N1, and airborne bacteria.
+Purafil’s air filtration solutions utilize technology that has been proven effective in removing 99.99% of aerosols carrying viruses*.
 How?
 They have four stages of filtration that capture and eliminate particulates, viruses, and bacteria.
 Each piece of equipment includes:

 1) A Pre-filter that catches large particles and removes them from the air.

-4) A HEPA filter that cleans the air of 99.97% of particulates as small as 0.3 microns before releasing it back into the room.
+4) A HEPA filter that cleans the air of particulates as small as 0.3 microns before releasing it back into the room.

-By effectively cleaning the air and achieving the CDC’s recommended number of air changes per hour, Purafil air filtration systems eliminate viruses and bacteria, which can help minimize the spread of COVID-19 in nursing homes.
-Available in an array of sizes and airflows, our air filtration systems destroy up to 99.98% of target viruses and bacteria.
-We are happy to do our part to help minimize the spread of the virus.
-To learn more about Purafil’s air filtration equipment and how it can eliminate viruses and bacteria, visit our website.
+By effectively cleaning the air and achieving the CDC’s recommended number of air changes per hour, Purafil air filtration systems remove aerosols carrying viruses and bacteria, which can help minimize the spread in nursing homes.
+Available in an array of sizes and airflows, our air filtration systems remove 99.99%of aerosols carrying viruses*.
+We are happy to do our part to help minimize the spread.
+To learn more about Purafil’s air filtration equipment, visit our website.